CraigJZ/report_action/README.md

 # ReportAction

-A collection of tools for structuring and building simple reports.
+A collection of tools for structuring and building simple html reports.

-Please note: This gem is in the early stages of development and frequent, breaking changes are expected.

 ## Installation